lameapparition/wireplumber-disable-devices/README.md

 ```

 ### 3. Choose the right Property:
-+ PCI Devices (Internal/GPU): Use device.name (e.g., alsa_card.pci-0000_09_00.4).
++ PCI Devices (Internal/GPU): Use `device.name` (e.g., alsa_card.pci-0000_09_00.4).
 These are stable based on your motherboard slots.
-+ USB Devices: Use device.product.name or device.nick.
++ USB Devices: Use `device.product.name` or `device.nick`.
 This ensures the rule follows the device even if you move it to a different USB port.

 ## 🖊️ Modify your conf file to correctly select devices and apply rules